 Over the last few decades, the Maltese have featured regularly in various dog shows.
 Not only have they managed to win competitions but also a million hearts through their adorable nature.
 Fast forward to the present, and they’ve become popular toy dogs.

 As a result, Maltese dogs have become prime candidates in designer dogs of all types.
 But since there are too many beautiful mixes to choose from, we’ve found our favorite Maltese hybrids.
 Continue reading to discover the best Maltese mixes.

 What’s a Maltese?

-The typical Maltese will come in their signature white coat.
-But when cross-bred, the coat can manifest a variety of colors.
+The Maltese will come in their signature white coat.
+But when cross-bred, the coat can manifest into a variety of colors.
 This explains why white is just one of the options in a Maltese mix’s color card.
 But, the hybrid can range in a number of colors.